SR School 2018

 - Jesus College Oxford and Diamond Light Source

-Diamond is delighted to announce it is to run a fifth synchrotron radiation school from the 19th to the 23rd September 2016.
-It will run on very similar lines to the very successful SR Schools in 2014, 2012 and 2010 with the aim being to provide postgraduate students and post-doctoral researchers, who have little experience of SR, a broad-based introduction to many of the different types of experiments conducted using SR. It is largely aimed at physical scientists, but life scientists are welcome to apply.
+Diamond is delighted to announce it is to run a sixth synchrotron radiation school from the 16th to the 21st September 2018.
+The SR School aims to provide postgraduate students and post-doctoral researchers, who have little experience of SR, with a broad-based introduction to many of the different types of experiments conducted using SR. It is largely aimed at physical scientists, but life scientists are welcome to apply.
 The school gives the attendees the opportunity to obtain hands-on practical experience of performing an experiment on several of the Diamond beamlines.
-At least 14 Diamond beamlines will be particpating in the school.
+At least 14 Diamond beamlines will be particpating in the school (see below for details)

 The school will be co-located at Diamond and Jesus College, Oxford, with participants staying in Oxford.

 The format of the school will be 2 days of lectures on SR methods, 2 days of experiments on the Diamond beamlines and on the final day there will be a symposium with 5 leading synchrotron practitioners talking about some of their research.

 Please download here the full timetable for SR school 2018.

 - Elizabeth Blackburn, University of Birmingham